-La Tania resort information - a general overview
+La Tania resort guide - a general overview

 La Tania is a good value, small, traffic free, family-friendly ski resort with easy access to the Three Valleys.
 Just two lifts are needed to get to either the slopes above Meribel or Courchevel so access to the huge Trois Vallees ski area is very easy.
 A free bus also runs between these resorts so non-skiers can explore these other areas.
 The resort is attractive with traditional alpine style chalets in La Tania set amongst the trees - most with good views.